 Sanjeev Kumar's stint at a film school led him to Hindi film industry.
 He started his career as a stage actor with IPTA in Mumbai and later joining the Indian National Theatre.

 In fact, he even failed a screen test conducted for a Rajshri film.
 Although he made his debut in the 1960 film Hum Hindustani, Sanjeev Kumar's first film as a lead was Nishan in 1965.

 In 1968, Sanjeev Kumar starred alongside then superstar Dilip Kumar in the film Sangharsh.
 In Pic: with Jaya Bachchan in Anamika

 The 1970 movie Khilona in which Sanjeev Kumar played a mentally challenged person gave him recognition for the first time, and ever since he never looked back.

 Sanjeev Kumar went on to win two National Film Awards for Best Actor for his performances in Dastak and Koshish.
 In the latter, his character of a deaf and mute person was exemplary.

 Sanjeev Kumar reserved his best for filmmaker-cum-lyricist Gulzar with whom he collaborated for nine movies.

-In 1980, Sanjeev Kumar starred in a Punjabi movie Fauji Chacha.
+Sanjeev Kumar has also starred in Gujarati films early in his career, with Kalapi (1966) and another film Mare Javun Pele Par (1968) with Aruna Irani.
+In 1980, he starred in a Punjabi movie Fauji Chacha.
 In pic: A still from Trishul

 Sanjeev Kumar shared his birthday with his good friend and colleague Shatrughan Sinha's wedding anniversary.
 In fact, they often celebrated the occasion together.
 In pic: Sanjeev Kumar at the wedding of Sharmila Tagore and Tiger Pataudi.